sebastiantoh/tp/docs/UserGuide.md

 * `sale list` lists all sales.
 * `sale list c/5` lists all sales made to the 5th contact in the contact list.
 * `sale list m/6 y/2020` lists all sales whose associated date is within June 2020.

-#### Deleting a sales item: `sale delete` [Kwek Min Yih]

-Deletes a sales item of specified index.

-Format: `sale delete s/SALE_INDEX`

-* In the list of sales, the sale of `SALE_INDEX` is deleted.
-* The  `SALE_INDEX` refers to the index number shown in the displayed sale list, and must be a positive integer 1, 2, 3, …​

-Examples:
-* `sale delete s/4` deletes the 4th sale made in the list.

 ### Scheduled Meetings